Refs/walk/readme.md

 - Abstracting of node relationship properties into more flexible objects
 - Specific support for directed/acyclic graphs and non-directed graphs.
 - Search functionality for parent and sibling nodes.
-- Removing the isRoot property, since this can be signaled via the absence of a parent.